-When Lindsey was initially designing Reflections of Memories, she referred to a technique used to create the images of the Rorschach Inkblot Test.
+When Lindsey was initially designing Reflections of Memories, she referred to a technique used to create images for the Rorschach Inkblot Test.
 A technique that was originally used in 1921 on paper with ink evolved in 2021.
 Her intension for publicizing this series has been to raise mental health awareness by sharing peer reviewed research within each art piece’s description -Hopefully, to decrease stigma.

 Pain